Associate Degree Nursing

 Currently licensed LPNs may elect to take courses in the hybrid LPN to ADN Option.
 Upon successfully completing both courses in this option, students will receive credit for NUR 111, NUR 112, NUR 113, NUR 114 and NUR 211.

-The following are Admissions criteria for applicants to the hybrid LPN to ADN option.
+The following are Admission criteria for applicants to the hybrid LPN to ADN option.

 - Have completed all required ADN support courses with a “C” or better.

-- Have completed the application process as described in the Fall 2014 admission packet.
+- Have completed the application process as described in the LPN to ADN Admission Packet.

 - Have graduated from an approved Practical Nurse Education program.